atharesinc/athares-browser/README.md

 -   Front-end data-management finalized
 -   Validate all input fields (createCircle, createChannel, createRevision)
 -   XSS sanitize all fields

+#### 0.3.6 (5 minute fixes)

+-   Correct scrolling in RevisionBoard
+-   Correct spacing between revision cards
+-   (Mobile) ViewRevision should be full-height
+-   Governance channels should be lit up when selected

 #### 0.4.0 (Essential Nice-to-haves)